StreamVerse/streamverse/README.md

 Streamverse
 ===========

-Video game streaming website.
+Video game streaming website. <br>
-All popular streams gathered into one place.
+All popular streams gathered into one place. <br>
 Uses twitch.tv api to collect streamer's information and presents it in an organized way.

 Uses